aaronbanner/Wordpress_blog_lab2/lab1/README_Week1.md

 This class should have the following fields:
 	An array to store pokemon (you might call this $pokedex) A String to store a name
+	A String to store an image for the Trainer (we might want to show this on the map later) Variables for latitude and longitude

 Write a constructor for Trainer that accepts a single parameter for the name of the trainer and initializes the array to store Pokemon objects